millionhz/forest-fire-detection/README.md

 Checkpoints of the trained models are available in releases.

+`segformer-b0` finetuned endpoint can also be found on [huggingface](https://huggingface.co/millionhz/segformer-b0-finetuned-flame).

 ## Installation and inference

 - The notebooks will automatically download the self hosted dataset and checkpoints.